 While a law student Christopher took part in the 6th Willem C Vis International Commercial Arbitration Moot in 1999 and has been involved ever since.
 He has been a General Editor of the Vindobona Journal, and is a former Vice President of the MAA.

 Stefan Kröll is an independent arbitrator in Cologne and the Directr of the Center for International Dispute Resolution at Bucerius Law School in Hamburg (international contract law/conflict of laws/international arbitration).
 In addition he is a visiting professor at the School of Arbitration at the Centre for Commercial Law Studies (Queen Mary, University of London).
-He has sat as arbitrator or emergency arbitrator in more than 70 arbitrations (ICC, DIS, VIAC, SCC, Swiss Rules, UNCITRAL) involving private as well as state parties and is regularly listed as one of the leading arbitration experts in Germany (Band 1-Arbitrator).
+He has sat as arbitrator or emergency arbitrator in more than 80 arbitrations (ICC, DIS, VIAC, SCC, Swiss Rules, UNCITRAL, ad-hoc) involving private as well as state parties and is regularly listed as one of the leading arbitration experts in Germany (Band 1-Arbitrator).
 He is member of the advisory boards of the German Arbitration Institution (DIS) and the Arbitration Institute of the Finland Chamber of Commerce.